 About this project

-We're planning a major and innovative upgrade to Wodonga's wastewater treatment plant which will increase its capacity and reduce the amount of carbon emissions it produces.
+A major and innovative upgrade to Wodonga's wastewater treatment plant is now underway to increase its capacity and reduce carbon emissions.

 This $73 million project is a crucial part of North East Water's commitment to reducing our carbon footprint.

-The upgrade will lead to the more efficient and effective reuse of waste to create renewable energy which can be used behind the meter (to power the plant) or put back into the electricity grid.
+The upgrade will lead to the more efficient and effective reuse of waste to create renewable energy that can be used 'behind the meter' - to power the plant - or put back into the electricity grid.

 Project visualisations